rafelafrance/traiter/README.md

 # The Traits Database Project

+**Note: Regular expressions are not a scalable solution to this problem.**

 # Install

 You will need to have Python3 (3.6+) installed, as well as pip, a package manager for python.
 Beyond these, it is easiest to handle Traiter dependencies by setting up a virtual environment, which is a contained workspace with internally installed python libraries.
 Run the following code in what you intend to be your working directory: